VertaAI/modeldb/README.md

 These guides include instructions on setup, building ModelDB, and incorporating ModelDB into ML workflows.
 Start there!

 ## Questions?
 We're happy to help with all things ModelDB!
-Reach out to modeldb\_@\_csail.mit.edu or post in the ModelDB [Google Group](https://groups.google.com/forum/#!forum/modeldb).
+Reach out to modeldb\_@\_lists.csail.mit.edu or post in the ModelDB [Google Group](https://groups.google.com/forum/#!forum/modeldb).